Alaa Mhawi

-Alaa Ali Mhawi (علاء علي مهاوي; born 3 June 1996) is an Iraqi professional footballer who plays for Al-Zawraa in Iraqi Premier League and the Iraqi national team as a right back.
+Alaa Ali Mhawi (علاء علي مهاوي; born 3 June 1996) is an Iraqi professional footballer who plays as a right back for Iraq Stars League club Al-Karkh and the Iraqi national team.

 Club career

 Youth career

 Mhawi was graduated from the prestigious Ammo Baba Football School, situated opposite the Al-Shaab Stadium, one of Iraq's biggest stadiums, where he spent the early part of his football education.
 Many other Iraqi footballers have come out of the school such as Ali Adnan.

 Al Kahraba

 After leaving the Ammo Baba school, Alaa signed for Al Kahraba.
-His club was relegated to the Iraq Division One in 2013 but Alaa helped the club to the Division One title the following year where he scored 4 league goals as a defender.
+His club was relegated to the Iraqi First Division League in 2013 but Alaa helped the club to promotion the following year where he scored 4 league goals as a defender.

 Al Zawraa

 In 2015, Mhawi signed a one-year contract for Iraqi giants Al Zawra'a.
 Ala'a won another league title, this time however it was the Iraqi Premier League.
 His impressive showing with 6 goals from the fullback position earned him a two-year contract extension.

 In the 2016/17 season, Mhawi played in the AFC Cup, Asia's second-tier continental tournament.
 During the AFC Cup, Mhawi scored 2 goals, one coming against Syrian side Al Jaish on 4 April 2017 and the second coming in a match against defending champions Al-Quwa Al-Jawiya on 22 May 2017 in the zonal Semi-Final, where his team got knocked out.
 Ala'a left the team shortly before the end of the 2016/17 season, to join Saudi club Al Batin.